jasontalon/tasmotalist/README.md

 ![img_2.png](img_2.png)
 ## Motivation
 I have a number of tasmota devices in my  house.
 There are times that I need to check if they are online.
-Previous way of checking is going through the phone and open an app called Fing to scan my network and see the connected devices.
+My previous way of checking is going through the phone and open an app called Fing to find connected devices within the local network.

-Once it identifies the devices, then its up to me to guess which devices are Tasmotas, which is quite cumbersome and time-consuming.
-This is the reason why I created this small program to search for tasmota devices on the connected network.
+Once it identifies the devices, then it's up to me to guess which devices are tasmotas, which is quite cumbersome and time-consuming.
+This is the reason why I created this small program to search for tasmota devices within the local network.

 ## Requirements

-The program is using another utility called [nmap](https://nmap.org/) to scan available devices over the connected network.
+The program is using another utility called [nmap](https://nmap.org/) to scan the network.

 See below for the installation procedure for respective platform